paldhous/ucsc/2015/investigative-policy/md_raw/class6.md

 From the homepage, you can search for non-profits by name.
 The advanced search page is [here](http://www.guidestar.org/AdvancedSearch.aspx).
 Once on the page for an individual non-profit, for example [here](http://www.guidestar.org/organizations/53-0196572/american-chemical-society.aspx) for the American Chemical Society, who will see a tab for the Forms 990.

-You will need to [sign up](https://www.guidestar.org/Login.aspx?ReturnUrl=http://www.guidestar.org/organizations/53-0196572/american-chemical-society.aspx) for a free account to view the most recent three 990s for any organization.
+You will need to [sign up](https://www.guidestar.org/Login.aspx) for a free account to view the most recent three 990s for any organization.
 You can also pay for access to more reports and certain information extracted from them.

 ##### [CitizenAudit](https://www.citizenaudit.org/)

 This is a project set up by the data journalist [Luke Rosiak](http://www.lukerosiak.info/), originally with backing from the Sunlight Foundation.
-It is systematically digitizing Form 990s using Optical Character Recognition, so that they become fully searchable.
+It is systematically digitizing Form 990s using optical character recognition, so that they become fully searchable.
 So not only can you use the search box on the home page search for an organization and its 990s, but you can also look for mentions of people, payments from one non-profit to another, and so on!
 There is a good write-up of its uses in journalism [here](http://www.icij.org/blog/2013/09/investigating-charities-how-search-finances-nonprofits-and-foundations).

 For comparison with Guidestar, [here](https://www.citizenaudit.org/530196572/) is the page for the American Chemical Society.
 Note the **Funders and Grantees** section, which lists organizations giving and receiving money to the non-profit in question, and **Searchable form text**, which allows you to search for text within the organization's Form 990s.